BAHS Community Outreach

 BAHS partners with a local vet clinic to offer $50 vouchers for spay/neuter, microchip, and vaccinations.
-Individuals must show proof of financial need in order to qualify for this program.
-We accept documents such as W-2’s, government assistance or unemployment documents.
-There are only 6 vouchers available per month.
+Individuals must show proof of their financial need to qualify for this program.
+We accept documents such as W-2s, government assistance, or unemployment documents.
+There are only 4 vouchers available per month.

-There are also several spay/neuter clinics with a mobile unit which comes to the BAHS.
-The cost for these clinics is $60 for spay/neuter, and $15 each for vaccinations and a microchip.
+Once a month from March – November, BAHS has a mobile spay/neuter clinic, OpSpot, on campus.
+The cost for these clinics is $75 for spay/neuter and microchip.
+Other vaccines needed will be $15 each.
 The clinic has a 50lb weight limit for pets but does not have income requirements.

 Please call 618-235-3712 ext.
 100 for more information on all of these programs.